keypressingmonkey/JackalCMS/readme.md

 To use just create an empty repository and place the CMS and Arwyn (or any other upcoming theme folders) into it.
 Run the CreatePostFromMarkdown.py file and push the generated site/ directory to your master branch to have it built by Netlify.

+For configuration there are two relevant files:
+- cms/siteConfig.md for everything that is configured globally
+- THEMEFOLDER/themeConfig.md for everything that is specific to the theme like image dimensions and number of featured posts.

 # Upcoming features
 - ~~Make images as links possible~~ Done!
 - ~~Add theme specific configuration files~~ Done!
-- implement new (free!) themes and adapt them for rapid prototyping
+- implement new (free!) themes and adapt them for rapid prototyping - first one done!
 - Make image optimization and resizing configurable per theme
 - Add support for Markdown lists